riceissa/spaced-inbox/README.md

 4. Every day, you run `script.py`, both to import new notes into the database and to review notes that are due.
-The "review" consists of a single note that is due on that day, along with line numbers that tell you where in the file they are located.
+The "review" consists of a single note that is due on that day, along with line numbers that tell you where in the file the note is located.
 You visit the location using your text editor, edit/delete/do nothing, then tell `script.py` that you've reviewed the note.
    This is like pressing "Good" or "Again" in Anki, and will modify the review interval in a spaced manner.
 You can keep running `script.py` to get more